• Recipe Index

 Step 6: Bake for about 45 minutes.
 Use a toothpick to test for doneness.

-Note: Best to serve at room temperature.
-Allow the date cake to cool for the flavors to come together.
+Note: It is best to serve at room temperature.
+Allow the date cake to cool so the flavors can come together.

 A piece of a date cake on a small serving plate.